ISCHEMIC STROKE / COMPLICATIONS

 Cardiovascular complications

-- several heart conditions (valvular heart disease, atrial fibrillation, myocardial infarction) are significant risk factors for stroke
+- several heart conditions (such as valvular heart disease, atrial fibrillation, and myocardial infarction) are significant risk factors for stroke

-- acute stroke can also induce cardiac dysfunction (e.g., arrhythmias) or other cardiac complications
+- acute stroke can also induce cardiac dysfunction (e.g., arrhythmias) or lead to other cardiac complications

-- worsening of premorbid cardiomyopathy (CMP) or congestive heart failure
+- worsening of preexisting cardiomyopathy (CMP) or congestive heart failure (CHF)

-- a risk factor for increased stroke morbidity and mortality
+- a risk factor for increased morbidity and mortality

-- acute decompensation due to MI, tachyarrhythmias, transfusion, antiedema therapy
+- acute decompensation may occur due to myocardial infarction (MI), tachyarrhythmias, transfusion, or antiedema therapy

 - acute stress cardiomyopathy (Tako-Tsubo)

-- bulging of the apical part of the ventricle, ST-segment elevation with negative T waves in V3 and V4
+- characterized by bulging of the apical part of the ventricle, ST-segment elevation with negative T waves in leads V3 and V4

 - females are more commonly affected